felyks473/Planets/README.md

 This project uses stb_image which you can find [here](https://github.com/nothings/stb) which licenses you can find [here](https://github.com/nothings/stb/blob/master/LICENSE)

+Parts of the camera class were borrowed from [learnopengl.com](https://learnopengl.com/)

 This project uses:

 [glfw](https://www.glfw.org/)               --- [license](https://github.com/glfw/glfw/blob/master/LICENSE.md),